hiyd-uk/hiyd.uk/privacy.md

 ## Overview

 Hiyd ("we," "our," or "us") is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, and protect your information when you use our websaite, apps and extensions.
+This Privacy Policy explains how we collect, use, and protect your information when you use our website, apps and extensions.

 ## Information We Collect